kmart36/Genome-Assembly-Pipeline/README.md

 mkdir genome-assembly
 cd genome-assembly
 ```
-You can change “genome-assembly” to whatever you would like the folder to be called.
-The “cd” command ensures that you are working inside your new folder.
+You can change `genome-assembly` to whatever you would like the folder to be called.
+The `cd` command ensures that you are working inside your new folder.

-For downloading nextflow, run these two commands in your Linux terminal.
+For downloading Nextflow, run these two commands in your Linux terminal.
 ```
 wget -q0- https://get.nextflow.io | bash
 chmod +x nextflow
 ```
-When you are finished, your current directory should have a file called “nextflow”.
-This is the main executable file and will allow you to run your nextflow scripts.
+When you are finished, your current directory should have a file called `nextflow`.
+This is the main executable file and will allow you to run your Nextflow scripts.

 Next, to download the script, click here (eventually will publish to github).
 (Insert instructions)